mtisza1/Cenote-Taker2/README.md

                         samples, '2' might be more suitable, yielding a false positive rate near 0.
   --circ_minimum_hallmark_genes CIRC_MINIMUM_DOMAINS
-                        Default:1 Number of detected viral hallmark genes on a circular contig to be considered viral and recieve full annotation.
-For samples physically enriched for virus particles, '0' can be used, but please treat circular contigs without known viral domains
+                        Default:1 -- Number of detected viral hallmark genes on a circular contig to be considered viral and recieve full annotation.
+For samples physically
-                        cautiously.
+                        enriched for virus particles, '0' can be used, but please treat circular contigs without known viral domains cautiously.
 For unenriched samples, '1' might be more suitable.
   --known_strains HANDLE_KNOWNS
-                        Default: do_not_check_knowns -> do not check if putatively viral contigs are highly related to known sequences (via MEGABLAST). 'blast_knowns': REQUIRES '
+                        Default: do_not_check_knowns -- do not check if putatively viral contigs are highly related to known sequences (via MEGABLAST). 'blast_knowns': REQUIRES '
                         --blastn_db' option to function correctly.
   --blastn_db BLASTN_DB
-                        Default: none Set a database if using '-- known_strains' option.
+                        Default: none -- Set a database if using '-- known_strains' option.
 Specify BLAST-formatted
                         nucleotide datase.
 Probably, use only GenBank 'nt' database downloaded from ftp://ftp.ncbi.nlm.nih.gov/
                         or another GenBank formatted .fasta file to make databse
   --enforce_start_codon ENFORCE_START_CODON
-                        Default: True For final genome maps, require ORFs to be initiated by a typical start codon?
+                        Default: False -- For final genome maps, require ORFs to be initiated by a typical start codon?
 GenBank submissions containing ORFs without start codons can be rejected.
 However, if True, important but incomplete genes could be culled from the final output.
-This is relevant mainly to contigs of incomplete genomes --handle_contigs_without_hallmark HANDLE_NONVIRAL
+This is relevant mainly to contigs of incomplete genomes --hhsuite_tool HHSUITE_TOOL
-                        Default: no_sketch_domainless What do you want to do with contigs that do not have detectable viral hallmark features? 'no_sketch_domainless': do nothing,
-                        report sequences in file. 'sketch_all': annotate ORFs with RPSBLAST/CDD and tRNA scan only (Could still add substantial time to run, especially without phyical or computational viral enrichment).
-  --hhsuite_tool HHSUITE_TOOL
-                        default: hhblits hhblits will query PDB, pfam, and CDD to annotate ORFs escaping identification via upstream methods. 'hhsearch': hhsearch, a more sensitive tool, will query PDB, pfam, and CDD to annotate ORFs escaping identification via upstream methods.
+                        default: hhblits -- hhblits will query PDB, pfam, and CDD to annotate ORFs escaping identification via upstream methods. 'hhsearch': hhsearch, a more
+                        sensitive tool, will query PDB, pfam, and CDD to annotate ORFs escaping identification via upstream
+                        methods.
 (WARNING: hhsearch takes much, much longer than hhblits and can extend the duration of the run many times over.
-Do not use on large input contig files).
-                        'no_hhsuite_tool': forgoes annotation of ORFs with
+Do not use on large input contig files). 'no_hhsuite_tool': forgoes annotation of ORFs
-                        hhsuite.
+                        with hhsuite.
 Fastest way to complete a run.
   --isolation_source ISOLATION_SOURCE
-                        Default: unknown Describes the local geographical
-                        source of the organism from which the sequence was derived
+                        Default: unknown -- Describes the local geographical source of the organism from which the sequence was derived
   --Environmental_sample ENVIRONMENTAL_SAMPLE
-                        Default: False True or False, Identifies sequence derived by direct molecular isolation from an unidentified organism --collection_date COLLECTION_DATE
+                        Default: False -- True or False, Identifies sequence derived by direct molecular isolation from an unidentified organism --collection_date COLLECTION_DATE
-                        Default: unknown Date of collection. this format:
+                        Default: unknown -- Date of collection. this format:
                         01-Jan-2019, i.e. DD-Mmm-YYYY
   --metagenome_type METAGENOME_TYPE
-                        Default: unknown a.k.a. metagenome_source
+                        Default: unknown -- a.k.a. metagenome_source
   --srr_number SRR_NUMBER
-                        Default: unknown For read data on SRA, run number, usually beginning with 'SRR' or 'ERR' --srx_number SRX_NUMBER
+                        Default: unknown -- For read data on SRA, run number, usually beginning with 'SRR' or 'ERR' --srx_number SRX_NUMBER
-                        Default: unknown For read data on SRA, experiment number, usually beginning with 'SRX' or 'ERX' --biosample BIOSAMPLE
+                        Default: unknown -- For read data on SRA, experiment number, usually beginning with 'SRX' or 'ERX' --biosample BIOSAMPLE
-                        Default: unknown For read data on SRA, sample number, usually beginning with 'SAMN' or 'SAMEA' or 'SRS' --bioproject BIOPROJECT
+                        Default: unknown -- For read data on SRA, sample number, usually beginning with 'SAMN' or 'SAMEA' or 'SRS'
+  --bioproject BIOPROJECT
-                        Default: unknown For read data on SRA, project number, usually beginning with 'PRJNA' or 'PRJEB' --assembler ASSEMBLER
+                        Default: unknown -- For read data on SRA, project number, usually beginning with 'PRJNA' or 'PRJEB' --assembler ASSEMBLER
-                        Default: unknown_assembler Assembler used to generate
+                        Default: unknown_assembler -- Assembler used to
-                        contigs, if applicable.
+                        generate contigs, if applicable.
 Specify version of assembler software, if possible.
   --molecule_type MOLECULE_TYPE
-                        Default: DNA viable options are DNA - OR - RNA --data_source DATA_SOURCE
+                        Default: DNA -- viable options are DNA - OR - RNA --data_source DATA_SOURCE
-                        default: original original data is not taken from other researchers' public or private database.
+                        default: original -- original data is not taken from other researchers' public or private database.
                         'tpa_assembly': data is taken from other researchers' public or private database.
 Please be sure to specify SRA metadata.
   --filter_out_plasmids FILTER_PLASMIDS
-                        Default: True True - OR - False.
+                        Default: True -- True - OR - False.
 If True, hallmark genes of plasmids will not count toward the minimum hallmark gene parameters.
 If False, hallmark genes of plasmids will count.
 Plasmid hallmark gene set is not necessarily comprehensive at this time.
   --scratch_directory SCRATCH_DIR
-                        Default: none When running many instances of Cenote- Taker2, it seems to run more quickly if you copy the hhsuite databases to a scratch space temporarily.
-Use this argument to set a scratch directory that the databases will be copied to (at least 100GB of scratch space are required for copying the databases) --blastp BLASTP       Do not use this argument as of now.
+                        Default: none -- When running many instances of Cenote-Taker2, it seems to run more quickly if you copy the hhsuite databases to a scratch space temporarily.
+Use this argument to set a scratch directory that the databases will be copied to (at least 100GB of scratch space are required for copying the databases)
+  --blastp BLASTP       Do not use this argument as of now.
+  --orf-within-orf ORF_WITHIN
+                        Default: False -- Remove called ORFs without HMMSCAN or RPS-BLAST hits that begin and end within other ORFs?
+True or False
 ```
 ## Directory Tree
 ![Directory Tree Image](../master/cenote-taker2_directory_tree2.png)

+## Citation
+Michael J Tisza, Anna K Belford, Guillermo Domínguez-Huerta, Benjamin Bolduc, Christopher B Buck, Cenote-Taker 2 democratizes virus discovery and sequence annotation, Virus Evolution, Volume 7, Issue 1, January 2021, veaa100, https://doi.org/10.1093/ve/veaa100